QTimort/bind-reuse-port/README.md

 # Instruction
 First compile the C library
 - cd c_lib

+  - gcc -c -fpic bindReusePort.c && gcc -shared -o libbindreuseport.so bindReusePort.o && rm bindReusePort.o

+  OR

   - cmake CMakeLists.txt
   - make

 - cp libbindreuseport.so ../example

 Then compile and run the C# example either with your IDE or with the command line like below